qmk/qmk_firmware/keyboards/mechlovin/tmkl/keymaps/via/readme.md

-# The via keymap for infinity87
+# The via keymap for tmkl